Michelle F. Moseley Counseling

 Before we consider religious trauma, let’s think about trauma in a more general way.
 You may be aware that two people can experience the exact same event, yet one may experience symptoms of trauma and the other does not.
 Why is that?

-Trauma can occur when something is too much, too fast, or too soon for an individual’s nervous system.
-This too much / too fast / too soon experience may then combine with a lack of ability for the individual to return to a sense of safety.
+Trauma can occur when something is too much, too fast, too soon, or lasts too long for an individual’s nervous system.
+This too much / too fast / too soon / too long experience may then combine with a lack of ability for the individual to return to a sense of safety.
 This individual is then likely to experience symptoms of trauma.
-Some of these symptoms may be: intrusive thoughts or memories, nightmares, avoidance of reminders related to the experience, negative view of themself or the world, difficulty experiencing pleasant emotions, being easily startled, or being “always on alert.”
+Some of these symptoms may be: intrusive thoughts or memories, nightmares, avoidance of reminders related to the experience, a negative view of themself or the world, difficulty experiencing pleasant emotions, being easily startled, or being “always on alert.”

 Trauma is about the individual nervous system and ability to return to safety, rather than about the event itself.
 That’s why the same experience may not register as a big deal to one person, while leaving another person traumatized.

-Religious trauma occurs when the too much / too fast / too soon experience happens within a religious context, and frequently has a religious component.
-For the individual who has the harmful experience, then is not able to find support, validation, or a sense of safety, religious trauma can be the result.
+Religious trauma occurs when the too much / too fast / too soon / too long experience happens within a religious context, and frequently has a religious component.
+When an individual has a harmful experience within a religious context, then is not able to find support, validation, or a sense of safety, religious trauma can be the result.

 Understanding mental health and having resources to support those you lead, can help faith leaders decrease the likelihood that those they care for will experience religious trauma.